Gordon (album): Artwork

 Two covers of this album were released.
-The original Sire Records cover features all five band members amongst large grey letters which spell "Gordon."
+The original 1992 cover features all five band members amongst large grey letters which spell "Gordon."
 The band's name appears in front of a red and blue ball with a stripe on it.
-The Reprise Records cover features a similar ball as seen on the Sire Records cover in front of an indigo background with black stripes.
+When Reprise Records reissued the album in 1996, a new cover was made, which features a similar ball as seen on the original cover in front of an indigo background with black stripes.
 The band's name is written above the ball on this cover and the album's title is featured below the ball.
-The Sire Records cover is featured on the top right of the back cover of the Reprise Records version.
+The original artwork is featured on the top right of the back cover of the 1996 version.
 Both versions feature a disc stylized to look like the ball seen on both releases.
+In a 2012 interview with National Post, the band admitted that they never liked the original cover, with Tyler Stewart calling it "the worst album cover in the history of music".

+The original cover is restored on the 2017 vinyl release, but the band members are edited out.

 Reception

 Jon Pareles of The New York Times wrote, "It's not easy to be hyperactive, brooding, and whimsical all at once, but the Barenaked Ladies do just that."
 MacKenzie Wilson of AllMusic wrote that the album approaches, but does not cross the "boundaries of silliness."
 She went on to call the "shared vocals ... refreshing and upbeat", concluding that "Gordon is a great introduction to the Barenaked Ladies' sweet comic relief".
 The Miami Herald called the album "funny and punny, more inventive than you might expect", stating that "it switches directions on you just when you're least expecting it".

 Gordon sold 80,000 copies in Canada during its first 24 hours of release, topping the Canadian charts for eight consecutive weeks.
 In the United States, initial album sales were stronger in larger cities, however, a spike in sales was not seen until the releases of Rock Spectacle and "One Week".
 Gordon was certified Gold by the Recording Industry Association of America in August 1998.
 According to Steven Page, the number of "fans who know every word of every song" outnumbers the number of units sold by four times.
 "Gordon must be the most bootlegged album in [United States] history", said Page.
 In 2000, the album achieved diamond status in Canada, selling over one million copies.